GE-600 series: Data formats

+I/O

-It also included a number of channel controllers for handling I/O. The CPU could hand off short programs written in the channel controller's own machine language, which would then process the data, move it to or from the memory, and raise an interrupt when they completed.
+The 600-series also included a number of channel controllers for handling I/O. The CPU could hand off short programs written in the channel controller's own machine language, which would then process the data, move it to or from the memory, and raise an interrupt when they completed.
 This allowed the main CPU to move on to other tasks while waiting for the slow I/O to complete, a primary feature of time sharing systems.

 Operating systems

 Originally the operating system for the 600-series computers was GECOS, developed by GE beginning in 1962.
 GECOS was initially a batch processing system, but later added many features seen on more modern systems, including multitasking and multi-user support.

 Between 1963 and 1964, GE worked with Dartmouth College on their Dartmouth BASIC project, which also led to the development of a new timesharing system to support it on the GE-235.
 This was a great success and led to a late 1967 proposal for an improved version of the system running on the 635.
 The first version, known to Dartmouth as "Phase I" and GE as "Mark II", the original on the GE-235 becoming "Mark I", was a similar success.
-"Phase II" at Dartmouth was released as the Dartmouth Time Sharing System (DTSS), while GE further developed Mark II into the improved Mark III.
+"Phase II" at Dartmouth was released as the Dartmouth Time-Sharing System (DTSS), while GE further developed Mark II into the improved Mark III.

 The Computer History Museum's Corporate Histories Collection describes GE's Mark I history this way: